Altermagnetic phase transition in a Lieb metal

 The absence of altermagnetic signatures in RuO\textsubscript{2}~\cite{liu2024absence, plouff2024revisiting} as well as MnF\textsubscript{2}~\cite{morano2024absence} candidate materials is remarkable in face of an expectation of large AM energy scale from mean field theory.
 This might point to a substantial screening effect so far overlooked in the hierarchical, scale-separated symmetry breaking mechanism of local moment AM setups, deserving further investigation.
-In addition, Ref.~\cite{Wan2024} demonstrates that altermagnetic \emph{metals} are difficult to find assuming hierarchical symmetry breaking.
+In addition, Ref.~\cite{Wan2024} suggests that altermagnetic \emph{metals} are rather challenging to find assuming hierarchical symmetry breaking.
 In this context, the lack of scale separation embodied by our AM mechanism establishes a notable difference, which might bring about beneficial conditions for AM order and its descendant spin splitting.
 We expect our itinerant AM formation principle to unlock new altermagnetic states in crystallographic geometries outside the conventional classification of altermagnets presented in Refs.~\cite{Guo2023, Wei2024, Smolyanyuk2024, Roig2024}, given the abundance of sublattice interference in various two- and three-dimensional lattices~\cite{Lin2024}.
 Since our AM mechanism offers a direct transition from a metallic to an altermagnetic state, it can be probed by, e.g., spin-dependent scanning tunneling microscopy or angle-resolved photoemission spectroscopy.
-Some candidate systems include covalent organic systems~\cite{Cui2020}, metal-organic frameworks~\cite{Che2024}, and optical lattices~\cite{SM}.
+Some candidate systems include covalent organic systems~\cite{Cui2020}, metal-organic frameworks~\cite{Che2024}, and optical lattices (see SM~\cite{SM} for the Lieb lattice, and Ref.~\cite{das2024realizing} for a square lattice proposal).
 Furthermore, the approach presented here is not restricted to collinear AM order, but can likewise be applied in the context of non-collinear altermagnetism~\cite{Cheong2024a}.

 \prlparagraph{Note added} Upon completion of this work, we became aware of an independent work by Li~\emph{et.~al.}~\cite{Li2024}, which explores altermagnetism in the Emery model for cuprates.
 Their and our model relate to each other in the extreme parameter regime $\mu_A \ll 0$.